What Is Upselling?

 - Use side-by-side comparisons to demonstrate the value of the more expensive version of the product.

 - Ensure the product you’re trying to upsell is within a reasonable price range.
 Customers will rarely pay more than 25% of what they planned to spend.

 - Don’t be pushy.
-Showcase available alternatives but allow your customers enough space to make up their mind on their own.
+Showcase available alternatives but allow your customers enough space to make up their minds on their own.

 - Create a sense of urgency by communicating real-time updates on your stock (“only 2 items left”) or reminding them that the offer will be available for a limited time only.